makersacademy/chitter-challenge/RYAN-README.md

 As the User
-So that other Users can identify me as the author of my posted messages I want to have to sign up and log in to use Chitter.
+So that other Users can identify me as the author of my posted messages I want to have to sign up to use Chitter.
 ```

 <img src="./domain-model-diagrams/chitter-challenge-add-peep.png" alt="Domain Model Diagram for Adding a Peep">